Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_requirements_Broker.md

         /// <summary>
         ///   This constructor is used by the native module hosting the CLR.
 The .NET module implementation will receive an instance of MessageBus and will never instantiate one directly.
         /// </summary>
-        /// <param name="msgBus">Handle to the native message bus object.</param>
+        /// <param name="msgBus">Handle to the native message broker object.</param>
         /// <param name="sourceModuleHandle">Handle to the native module.</param>
         public MessageBus(long msgBus, long moduleHandle);

         /// <summary>
-        ///     Publish a message into the gateway message bus.
+        ///     Publish a message to the message broker.
         /// </summary>
-        /// <param name="message">Object representing the message to be published into the bus.</param>
+        /// <param name="message">Object representing the message to be published to the broker.</param>
         /// <returns></returns>
         public void Publish(Message message);
     }